Start your new home journey

 Evaluate your living situation and consider downsizing if necessary.
 You may want to live out your retirement in more serene surroundings by exploring what retirement communities may offer, and housing options that offer amenities and a supportive community.

 Single storey living is ideal for retirement and may cut out the need for making adaptations to your current home to meet any potential mobility or accessibility needs.
-We at Tingdene can help you find the dream park home that works with your budget, lifestyle and preferences.
+At Tingdene, we can help you find the dream park home that works with your budget, lifestyle and preferences.

 4. Health and Insurance Planning